SmartPracticeschool/SBSPS-Challenge-4216-Intelligent-Post-Lock-Down-Management-System-for-Public-Transportation/README.md

 # SBSPS-Challenge-4216-Intelligent-Post-Lock-Down-Management-System-for-Public-Transportation

-# Link to the project: (Drive Link)
+# Drive Link to the project: (All Source Code)

 https://drive.google.com/file/d/1ebiH_EV3a6YO-AzZjO8UAqc63jYV6DLk/view?usp=sharing

-1. Run npm install first
+# Apk of the android app
-2. Install the required dependencies mentioned in package.json file
+1.First unzip the rar file
-3. In backend folder , install dependencies as mentioned in package.json file
+2.Go to :CarPool\android\app\build\outputs\apk\release
-4. After installing all the dependencies , run react-native run-android or npx react-native run-android
+3.Copy The apk named CarePool.apk in your mobile and you're ready to go !